cfadmin-cn/lua-xml/README.md

 # lua-xml

-  Lua xml implementation based on libxml2 useing [cfadmin](https://cfadmin.cn).
+  The lua-xml implementation based on libxml2 is used in the [cfadmin](https://cfadmin.cn) framework.

 ## Install